MaxStrange/Artie/docs/sdk/CANProtocol.md

 [7 bits EOF]
 ```

+(Total overhead bits per CAN frame: 64; this accounts for all bits but the Data field)

 For RTACP (and all Artie CAN protocols), we only care about the following four fields:

 1. ID A (Identifier part A)